50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 Historical Growth & Future Projections

-35. The use of social media is on the increase every year.
+35. The use of social media is in increasing trend every year.
 35

 37. In 2025, the social media was used by nearly 64 percent of the global population.
 37

-38. This is expected to grow to almost 6 billion users in the world by 2027.
+38. This is why expected to growing of almost 6 billion users in the world by 2027.
 38

 39. Asia and Africa are the regions that experience the fastest growth.
 39